dajat/vpn-discover/README.md

 <img src="https://imgur.com/xVDoIAo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After reviewing the IP address and region for the VPN connection, try to browse a website and observe the location and differences of the site based on the VPN server connection (ie. language, URL, and website content).
-In this tutorial, we can review that the region in located in the Netherlands.
+In this tutorial, we can review that the region is located in the Netherlands.
 After completing the lab, make sure that you delete your resource group in Azure!
 </p>
 <br />